liam-wiltshire/talks/learning/content.md

 # Liam Wiltshire
 ## Director of Tech & Ops
+### @l_wiltshire

 ???

-- Tebex became an Overwolf company in February this year, and together we aim to supercharge the UGC space
-  - Overwolf has created the "guild of creators", always looking at ways to support in-game creators of all types - modders, map makers, app developers, server owners and more
+- Overwolf has created the "guild of creators" in the UGC space, always looking at ways to support in-game creators of all types - modders, map makers, app developers, server owners and more
 - one day saying "I'm an in-game creator" as your career will be just as recognisable as a programmer, or an accountant
 - Tebex specifically specialises in payments and gCommerce - we do all the boring 'business' stuff - 100 int'l payment methods, tax, compliance, AML, so our partners can focus on what they do best - making awesome games and experiences

 ---